crealitycloud/deleted_models/README.md

 <img src="1191d54f26732816e8027c097090c993.png" width="900" height="500">

-When users important models from Thingiverse, they MUST tick the box to agree that they can only import their own models.
+When users import models from Thingiverse, they MUST tick the box to agree that they can only import their own models.

 <img src="4d4a6b8c77817bc3c940ee939a775809.png" width="900" height="500">